SkipifyCheckout/api-merchant/swagger-java-client-sdk/docs/IntegratorsApi.md

 Calculates shipping and tax for an order.

-Calculates the shipping and tax charges for an order.
+Calculates the shipping and tax charges for an order - kaz lives.

 ### Example
 ```java